Particular/ServiceControl.Connector.MassTransit/Container-README.md

 Once you have received a license from Particular, there are two options to install it to be used by the connector container.

 - Using a volume map

   ```shell
   -v [local_path_to_license_xml_file]:/usr/share/ParticularSoftware/license.xml
   ```
-- or using an environment variable
+- Or using an environment variable

   ```shell
   -e PARTICULARSOFTWARE_LICENSE=[the full multi-line contents of the license file]